Expert advice from membership expert, Frank Kenny.

 Create a simple “Join Now” process that eliminates the friction.

-Instead, get the payment information and the barest amount of contact information from the perspective member to get the deal closed.
+Instead, get the payment information and the barest amount of contact information from the prospective member to get the deal closed.
 Then reach out to the new member via phone or email to get the rest of the information you need.
-That makes for a great onboarding call or auto responder email.
+That makes for a great onboarding call or autoresponder email.

 Note: Some organizations have very complicated and confusing dues structures, which also cause friction.
 People are easily overwhelmed.
 If you aren’t getting many online membership sales, it could be that your membership is too complicated to sell effectively online.
 If this is the case, just collect contact information from people who might be interested in joining.
 Don’t even try to explain all the myriad levels and options on your site.